kiibohd/kiisrv/README.md

 **Note:** If you are on arch linux you may need to run the following command first.
 `echo N | sudo tee /sys/module/overlay/parameters/metacopy`

+A [github access token](https://github.com/settings/tokens) can be stored in the `apikey` file to prevent rate limit exceptions.

 # Running

 `cargo run`